libretro-rs/libretro-rs/README.md

 ## Getting started

-A reference implementation is available in the `libretro-rs-impl` folder, and should be enough to get you started.
+A reference implementation is available in the `example` folder, and should be enough to get you started.
 At a high level, you need to modify your `Cargo.toml`:

 ```toml
 [dependencies]